-PC gaming in the U.S. has seen a resurgence in popularity the past few years while it continues to be a main gaming platform internationally, driven by big AAA game launches, PC-specific esports leagues, teams and players, content creators and influencers, cross-platform play, and more.
-While most games are available on multiple platforms, gaming on PC offers advantages including improved graphics, the increased speed and precision of mouse/keyboard controls, and more.
-Gaming mice and keyboards are engineered to provide gamers with higher-end performance and a superior gaming experience through benefits including faster response times, improved materials and build quality, programmable buttons and keys, software suites to customize and control devices and settings, and more.
+The market for PC gaming headsets, mice, and keyboards is estimated to have grown in 2021 to \$3.8 billion.
+PC gaming in the U.S. has seen a resurgence in popularity the past few years and continues to be a main gaming platform internationally, driven by big AAA game launches, PC-specific esports leagues, teams and players, content creators and influencers, cross platform play, and more.
+While most games are available on multiple platforms, gaming on PC offers advantages that include improved graphics, increased speed and precision of mouse/keyboard controls, and the ability for customization.
+Gaming mice and keyboards are engineered to provide gamers with high-end performance and a superior gaming experience through benefits including faster response times, improved materials and build quality, programmable buttons and keys, and software suites to customize and control devices and settings.